Dalimil/Find-and-Replace-Browser-Extension/README.md

 - Sites using the CodeMirror plugin

 #### Why is it broken
-TODO: Explain Issues: - Facebook uses contenteditables and keeps the text content in JavaScript variables (separately).
+Facebook, Quora, and several other sites use contenteditables and keep the text content separately in JavaScript variables.
 When I insert my markup, and replace text, their JavaScript immediately restores the previous state (switches back to the orginal text).
-When I detach their JavaScript listeners by cloning the contenteditable DOM node, I'm able to highlight and replace text successfully and the user can continue editing, but when they click the post button, all changes made after the last search & replace operation are lost because the text that is posted is the content of their JavaScript variables, not the actual contenteditable content.
+When I detach their JavaScript listeners by cloning the contenteditable DOM node, I am able to highlight and replace text successfully and the user can continue editing, but when they click the post or submit button, all changes made after the last search & replace operation was made are lost.
+This is because the text that is posted is the content of their JavaScript variables, and not the current contenteditable content.

-Quora does the exact same thing.

 #### How to fix broken sites:
 There would need to be an alternative way of adding/changing the editable text (besides directly changing textContent/innerHTML/innerText).
 Sending keyboard events does not seem to work.